gianfrancopapa/bricks/ui_package/__brick__/{{package_name.snakeCase()}}_ui/README.md

 #### Widgets

 In the output of the brick, there are a textfield, an outline button and an appbar.
 All of which extend an example.
-The developer can delete these and add specific project widgets extending the widgets that flutter already provides.
+The developer can delete these and add specific project widgets extending the widgets that flutter already provides or that they reflect the identity of the project.

 #### Adding new assets